rtyler/brokenco.de/_posts/2021-04-27-why-delta-lake.md

 [kafka-delta-ingest](https://github.com/delta-io/kafka-delta-ingest).
 The
 kafka-delta-ingest daemon is built on top of delta-rs to allow for scalable and rapid ingestion of data from Kafka topics into Delta tables.
-The challenges of running this workload in Spark Streams ultimately motivated the renewed interest in what
+The challenges of running this workload in Spark Streams ultimately motivated significant interest and investment in delta-rs.

 In my original vision I expected us to develop a Ruby binding, with room to grow to a Python, Node, and Golang binding down the road.
 I hoped we would develop the Ruby binding first to allow the